eruido/eRuidoCloudTools/README.md

 dBAMonitor R8 or higher (get it at www.eruido.og) eRuido sonometric software properly configured.
   You can download from www.eruido.org.
 It will run for 24 hours each time.
 Full featured.

   dBAMonitor R9 Release candidate 1
 Is READY  for Download.

 Please have installed
 SQL Server Express
+SSMS Sql server managment studio.
+Open and Connect SSMS to you local
+Sql server instance.
 And create a database for eRuido.

-You may use SSM to do that.
-And to keep an eye on
-your databases.
+Name it ERUIDO.

+Open dBAMonitor, eait it to start
+Measuring and Stop it.
+Go to Settings/Database and
+click Config.
+Set values for your Database
+Connection.

+Click on Create Table.
+A new
+table called NPS2012 will be
+created in your database ERUIDO.

+We will store data captured by dBAMonitor in our local SQL server instance

-We will use a tool called
+To send our local database data to cloud server We will use a tool called
 SQLCMD to run SQL scripts that do the magic.
-And to hozt
+And to host
-SQLCMD we will use .
-BAT
+SQLCMD we will use simple .BAT
 Windows files.

-We will store data captured by dBAMonitor in our local SQL server instance.

 Your database will act as local data buffer.